jempe/code_generator/README.md

 # Code Generator
-Generate code to avoid repetitive tasks
+A CLI tool that automates code generation from database schemas and templates, reducing repetitive coding tasks.

 ## Struct Variables: